-The Department of History and the Department of Philosophy are proud to announce a new track as part of the Departments' PhD-programs, the History and Philosophy Joint PhD Track in the Thematic area of UNDERSTANDING HUMANITY, with two fully funded PhD fellowship packages.
+The Department of History and the Department of Philosophy are proud to announce a new scheme as part of the Departments' PhD-programs, the History and Philosophy Joint PhD Scheme in the Thematic area of UNDERSTANDING HUMANITY, with two fully funded PhD fellowship packages.

 About the Program: The CEU Joint PhD Fellowship Scheme entails co-supervision by expert faculty members from the Department of Philosophy and Department of History, who are already engaged in ongoing research in the designated thematic area, e.g., as part of the project The Epistemology of the In/Human.
 One Fellow will pursue a PhD in Philosophy and the other one a PhD in Comparative History.

 Details about the Thematic Area: What does it mean to be human?
 This is an age-old question that has been answered in diverse ways in different historical and cultural contexts, depending on biological and social ontology assumed.
 The core concepts involved – human, humanity, human nature, and humanism – have always been and still are contested in many ways: